 As carnivores, crocodiles enjoy a diverse diet.
 They feed on fish, birds, mammals, and other reptiles.
 Depending on availability, they can seize a fast-moving fish or an unsuspecting mammal wandering too close to the water.

 Interestingly, crocodiles eat without chewing their food.
-Their jaw structure doesn't allow for sideways movement, making it impossible for them to grind food like many other animals.
+The crocodile jaw structure doesn't allow for sideways movement, making it impossible for them to grind food like many other animals.
 Instead, they use their jaws to tear chunks off their prey and swallow them whole.

-Crocodiles have highly efficient digestive systems to compensate for the lack of chewing3.
+Crocodiles have highly efficient digestive systems to compensate for the lack of chewing2.
 Furthermore, crocodiles swallow small stones, known as gastroliths, which help grind food within their stomachs.

 Despite their fearsome reputation, crocodiles demonstrate strong maternal instincts and care for their offspring after laying their eggs.
 Depending on the species, these dedicated mothers build nests using vegetation or dig burrows in sandy areas near water sources.